punktDe/vagrant-freebsd-boxbuilder/README.md

 ToDo
 ----
-* Find a place for the box to reside for download via HTTPS.
+* Find a place for the boxes to reside for download via HTTPS.